-Buckholme towers School AND NURSERY Anti-Bullying Policy
+Buckholme towers School Anti-Bullying Policy

 Buckholme Towers does not tolerate bullying in any form, and all members of the school staff are committed to promoting a safe and caring environment for pupils.
 Staff, pupils and parents will work together to address issues of bullying when these arise.